Team

 M.Tech.
 Swagatika Dash

 Research interests: Impact of biotic interactions on the establishment of soil bacterial communities: interplay between synergism and antagonism.
-Phenotypic heterogeneity within isogenic bacterial populations: causes and functional benefits.
+Phenotypic heterogeneity within isogenic bacterial populations: causes and functional benefits. |

 |

-Research interests: Evolutionary ecology.
-Co-existance and cross-feeding in bacterial communities.
-Metabolite exchange and cost in cross-feeding networks.
-Molecular cues and signaling within bacterial interactions.
+Research interests: Co-existance and cross-feeding in bacterial communities.
+Bacterial interaction networks and metabolic network.
+Molecular cues, signaling and costs within bacterial interactions. |

 |

-Research interests: Metabolic cross-feeding interactions - establishment, regulatory drivers, molecular mechanisms and metabolic trade-offs among bacterial communities.
+Research interests: Metabolic cross-feeding interactions - establishment, regulatory drivers, molecular mechanisms and metabolic trade-offs among bacterial communities. |

 |